Johannes7k75/RPi-Watcher/README.md

+# What is RPi-Watcher
+RPi-Watcher is a Discord Bot that can show you a few things about your RaspberryPi.
+RPi-Watcher is written in javascript with a command- and event Handler.
+You can use it to Monitor your RaspberryPi remotely.

 # What RPi-Watcher can do
 * show you the **temperature**
 * show you ypur **cpu usage**
+* **clear** messages
 * and can show you the **ip**
 # How to install RPi-Watcher
 ```
 git clone https://github.com/Johannes7k75/RPi-Watcher